Cracko298/Planet-Life-Cheat/README.md

 # Planet-Life-Cheat
-This game haven't been hacked/modded yet until now.
-Here is the first official cheat for Planet Like that takes advantage of Base64 encryption which was used to decompile the confusing seed number(s) of the save file.
+Planet Life hasn't been hacked until now.
+Here is the first official cheat for Planet Like that takes advantage of Base64 encryption which was used to decompile and recompile the encrypted save file.

 This cheat includes:
 - Infinite Gold